PEAAS-community/peaas-community/steering_committee.md

 **Engagement team**

 The engagement officers are responsible for coming up with new initiatives (projects, summer schools, outreach activities, etc.) and propose them to the community.
 They will also oversee ongoing initiatives and provide support for them to reach their goals.
 They will ensure that the initiative is known in the community, as well as outside the community together with the media team.
-As well as suggesting potential funding sources for the initiative, by engaging with the treasurer team. -->
+As well as suggesting potential funding sources for the initiative, by engaging with the treasurer team.

+**Support team**

+In contrast to the other roles in the steering committee, the support team does not have a single defined task.
+Instead, its primary role is to support the other members of the steering committee where necessary in case of increased workload.